Mitochondrial health

 Dr. Susan Carter, MD: Endocrinologist & Longevity Expert

-In men with low or marginal levels, repleting key energy cofactors — B vitamins (especially B12, folate, and B6) plus vitamin D and zinc — can reduce fatigue by supporting mitochondrial ATP production and stabilizing testosterone-related energy pathways.
-Here’s how to spot the signals, confirm them with the right labs, and target what’s actually limiting ...
+In men with low or marginal levels, repleting key energy cofactors can reduce fatigue by supporting mitochondrial ATP production and stabilizing testosterone-related energy pathways.
+These include B vitamins (especially B12, folate, and B6), vitamin D, and zinc.
+Here’s how to spot the signals, confirm them with the right labs, and target what’s actually limiting your ...

 Special OfferLab panels included: $300/year free for all members